maachou/Xml-Sample-Data-Generator/README.md

 ```
 2.create a configuration file that describes the format of your XML elements:

-An example is provides.
+An example is provided.
 See example_xml_elements_config.json

 3.Run it: